Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Methodology

-where $\mathcal{D} \in \mathbb{R}^{(S\times K) \times T \times d}$ is the degree matrix, $W^e \in \mathbb{R}^{d\times d}$ is the learnable parameters in the graph message passing mechanism.
+where $W^e \in \mathbb{R}^{d\times d}$ is the learnable parameters in the graph message passing mechanism.
 After integrating the lead-lag relationships between industries on the hyperedges and fusing the hidden relationships between different scales, the representation of the hyperedges $\mathcal{E}^\prime$ is adaptively updated.
-We then continue to complete the message passing from hyperedges to nodes---see Figure~\ref{Three types of message passing} in Appendix~\ref{Illustration Figures}, thereby feeding back the complex correlations within the industry to specific agents and completing the update of the representation of agent nodes:
+We then continue to complete the message passing from hyperedges to nodes---see Figure~\ref{Three types of message passing} in Appendix~\ref{Illustration Figures}, thereby feeding back the complex correlations within the industry to specific stocks and completing the update of the representation of stock nodes.
+Finally, we restore the omitted $T$ dimension: